georgezhlw/spark-jobserver-java-examples/README.md

 # spark-jobserver-java-examples
-Example Spark jobs of spark-jobserver in Java
+Example Spark jobs of spark-jobserver in Java, works with lastest 0.8 version.

 Instructions